gaehlerm/SoftwareEngineering/README.md

 Refactor when you find a bug.
 Don't just add a patch that might resolve the issue superficially.
 Search for the actual source of the problem.
 Consider if there is any redundant code that needs to be fixed or refactored for better efficiency.
 Find a viable solution for the bug, which may involve some refactoring.
 This is time well spent because usually bugs tend to cluster.
 So if you found one bug, there might be more.

 If you add a new feature, it may not seamlessly integrate into the existing codebase.
 Most likely, the code has not been cleaned up, or the other authors simply didn't know how the code should look in the future.
 Hence, the code has a different structure than what is required for this new feature.
 But now, as you're adding this new feature, you're more intelligent.
 You might have an idea of how the code should really look for the feature to fit in.
 Now, don't force the feature into the existing codebase.
 Refactor instead and ensure the new feature integrates seamlessly.
-Maybe transform a data structure as explained in the section on Orthogonality [...].
+Maybe transform a data structure as explained in the section on Orthogonality [](chapter Single Responsability Principle).
 Altogether, this is less work.
 And especially, the code will ultimately be in a much better condition.
 Write an adapter to seamlessly integrate the feature into the existing code base.

 During code review, you can also perform refactoring.
 Team up with the code author and engage in pair programming.
 This type of review is much more motivating than a standard one because it facilitates better knowledge exchange and significantly enhances the review's output.